zxcvvvvbanan/zxcvvvvbanan.github.io/docs/linux/rockygpudriver.md

 ## Intro

-Installing Nvidia driver by .run file is your option but unless you need specific driver version for your purpose, I found it kind of annoying blocking nouveau, rebuilding initramfs, stopping lightdm service and etc.
+Installing Nvidia driver by .run file is your another option but unless you need specific driver version for your purpose, I found it annoying blocking nouveau, rebuilding initramfs, stopping lightdm service and etc.

-Since this is much simpler, give it a try.
-If it does not work, please refer better guides out there.
+This seems much simpler at least to me.
+Give it a try.

 ### Step 1.
 Enable EPEL